frequently asked questions

 This story really came to us through Richard Vevers.
 After seeing Chasing Ice, Richard reached out to our team about the dramatic changes happening below the waves.
-This is a visual story that the world needs to see, so we started following him, as well as meeting and interviewing scientists.
-We discovered for ourselves how quickly reef ecosystems are changing and knew this was a story that needed to be told and visualized for the world to see.
+We saw first hand just how quickly reef ecosystems were changing and knew this was a story that needed to be told and visualized for the world to see.

 When you are working on documenting something that has never been done before, there are inherent challenges.
-It was a grueling production involving new technology issues, working in an ocean environment with currents, storms, underwater filming, communication challenges, time-limitations with oxygen tanks, and so much more.
+It was a grueling production working in an extreme environment that is the ocean, with storms, underwater filming and technology issues, communication challenges, time-limitations with oxygen tanks, and so much more.
 We were lucky to have a skillful and talented team to help keep us afloat (literally)!

 During the production the team as a whole logged around 700 hours underwater!

 How long did it take to make the film?

 The production of Chasing Coral took three and a half years to shoot including many months in the field!

 Our first records of global bleaching really begin in the early 80s.
 Before then there were infrequent reports of local bleaching.
 It is the frequency we’ve been seeing in the last 15 years that is worrisome for scientists.
 Corals can bounce back quickly, but only if we give them the opportunity and right now, the waters are warming too fast for recovery.